trans-hues/trans-resist/README.md

 Tear gas can stick to face paint and makeup, so it's best to go without.
 Nylons and fishnets can also aggravate the effects of tear gas and other riot control agents.

+If tear gas is deployed, move upwind (in the opposite direction from where the wind is blowing) and uphill as quickly as you can.

+If you are wearing contacts, remove them immediately after tear gas is deployed.
+Be sure to remove contacts BEFORE rinsing your eyes.

+##### Anti-Tear gas tactics

+  * Tear gas canisters can be extinguished using water or fire extinguishers.
+A squirt-nozzle waterbottle can be extra effective for this.
+Hong Kong protesters in the Umbrella Movement have developed various techniques to neutralize tear gas canisters.
+    * You can place a traffic cone over a tear gas canister to limit the spread of the chemicals, and then pour water into the hole in the traffic cone to extinguish the canister.
+    * If you plan on handling tear gas canisters, WEAR HEAT RESISTANT GLOVES, as the canisters are HOT!

 #### Facial recognition tech

 If you want to confuse facial recognition technology, the best tactic is to wear a face mask and glasses, and this has the added benefit of protecting you from COVID-19.
+Don't try to do special makeup to confuse AI - this doesn't really work that well anymore, and the makeup can make tear gas stick more easily to your face.
+It may also make it easier for police to pick you out in a crowd.

+#### LRADs

+Make sure to bring earplugs or cotton balls with you to a protest, as there have been reports of police using [Long-Range Acoustic Devices](https://en.wikipedia.org/wiki/Long_Range_Acoustic_Device) against protesters.
+These devices can cause hearing damage and discomfort.

 ---